paekman17/COEN-161/README.md

 Lab 4: Implemented a binary search tree (BST) using JavaScript classes

 Lab 5: Utilized JavaScript with DOM methods and completed a workable Snake game

+Lab 6: Used the XMLHttpRequest object to make HTTP requests to a server for additional resources

+Lab 7: Created the back-end of a to-do application through POST, GET, and AJAX requests